Honi Soit: ANZAC Day criticism

-Pro-North Korea Article
+Pro-North Korea article

 In August 2018, Honi gained media attention when it emerged that they had published an article by former University of Sydney lecturer Jay Tharappel, which praised the regime in North Korea.
 Tharappel's article claimed that North Korea was an "egalitarian" society, which was benefiting from the "past sacrifice" of its citizens and remained "necessarily authoritarian" due to its antagonism with the United States.

-The article drew further criticism from Jewish organisations, after it became known Tharappel had engaged in alleged antisemitic behaviour, including making tendentious comments on Facebook about the Holocaust.
-The 2018 editors refused to retract the article.
+The article drew further criticism from Jewish organisations, after it became known that Tharappel had engaged in alleged antisemitic behaviour.
+This included making comments on Facebook expressing uncertainty about the scale of the Holocaust and wearing a jacket patch signifying support for the Houthis in Yemen, with the words "Curse on the Jews" in Arabic.
+The editors refused to retract the article.